Reconstructing chemical enrichment pathways in disc galaxies: A phylogenetic approach: Discussion

 \subsection{Rate of chemical enrichment}

-Here we make use of the chemical enrichment rates, $\mu_{\rm X}$, defined in Section 3 .
-These rates encodes valuable information about the timing, origin, and efficiency of enrichment, particularly in regions with complex dynamical histories.
+Here we make use of the chemical enrichment rates, $\mu_{\rm X}$, defined in Section~\ref{sec:history}.
+These rates encode valuable information about the timing, origin, and efficiency of enrichment, particularly in regions with complex dynamical histories.
 For instance, an early, rapid enrichment dominated by SNII should manifest as a sharp increase in $\mu_{\rm O}$, while a slower, delayed contribution from SNIa and AGB stars would shape $\mu_{\rm Fe}$ and $\mu_{\rm N}$ differently.
-These differences encode aspects of the enrichment history not directly visible in the present-day abundances (see also Appendix \ref{app:A}).
+These differences encode aspects of the enrichment history not directly visible in the present-day abundances (see also Appendix~\ref{app:A}).
 Figures~\ref{fig:innertreeslopes} and~\ref{fig:outertreeslopes} show the same phylogenetic trees presented in Figs. \ref{fig:innertree} and~\ref{fig:outertree}, but colour-coded by the enrichment rate $\mu_{\rm X}$ of the three representative elements: iron, oxygen, and nitrogen.
-These enrichment rates provide a complementary view of the stellar populations chemical histories.
+These enrichment rates provide a complementary view of the chemical histories of the stellar populations.

 In the inner ring (Fig.~\ref{fig:innertreeslopes}), the main clade shows relatively low enrichment rates in nitrogen, but enhanced $\mu_{\rm O}$ values followed by $\mu_{\rm Fe}$, consistent with rapid early enrichment by SNII-dominated feedback.
 This supports our previous interpretation that these stars formed during an early starburst phase, followed by prompt oxygen injection and limited contribution from delayed sources.
-Toward the end of the tree, where younger populations are found, the enrichment rates for nitrogen and iron are significantly higher, reflecting the growing contribution from SNIa and AGB stars as the system evolves embedded in the central region.
+Towards the end of the tree, where younger populations are found, the enrichment rates for nitrogen and iron are significantly higher, reflecting the growing contribution from SNIa and AGB stars as the system evolves embedded in the central region.